jototland/stackedit_workspace/statistikknotater/estimation.md

 If the distribution is a sampling distribution and it is symmetric, the sampling distribution will typically be something that can be apporximated as either a normal distribution or a t-distribution.

-### Critical value from theoretical distributions in R
+### Critical value or significance levels from theoretical distributions in R
 Use the `q`-functions.

 Example: find the critical value for a two-sided hypotheses test or confidence interval, where confidence is 95% or $\alpha=0.05$